Shaming Your Old Man's Pop-Up

 Manley ORV Explore

-Not everyone needs to be pampered — if you want to grow a pair and keep things rugged and simple, the (appropriately named) Manley ORV covers the bare-bones essentials.
+Not everyone needs to be pampered.
+The (appropriately named) Manley ORV covers just the bare-bones essentials.
 You essentially get a six-foot-long lockable tub for all the gear you want to keep safe, along with a top rack and pop-up tent — mounted on 33-inch tires with a hitch-mounted recovery hook for pulling your friends out of the muck without having to detach the trailer.
 It’s a far cry from Buckingham Palace, but it’s the right choice for the no-nonsense adventurer.

 VMI Xtender Compass